Alex777x/luxmed/README.md

 mvn test
 ```

 Run queries from the **company-requests-test.http** file to test the application endpoints.

+### API Documentation

+The API documentation is available at `http://localhost:8080/swagger-ui/index.html`.